Open Now

 Debris

-This can be easily fixed by simply cleaning the heads of the shower.
-First, start by unscrewing the showerhead and taking apart the different compartments.
-Inspect the showerhead and remove any debris from the water holes.
-You can use a toothpick, pin or toothbrush to do this.
+This can be easily fixed by simply cleaning the shower heads.
+First, start by unscrewing the shower head and taking apart the different compartments.
+Inspect the shower head and remove any debris from the water holes.
+You can use a toothpick, pin, or toothbrush to do this.
 It is also recommended to soak the head in a bowl of vinegar overnight.
 The flow of water should increase after a good cleaning.

 Water main valve

-The water pressure regulator’s job is to keep your home within a safe water pressure range (usually 46-60 psi).
+The water pressure regulator keeps your home within a safe water pressure range (usually 46-60 psi).
 Unfortunately, this critical component can fail, allowing the pressure to get excessively low or high.
-The water pressure regulator is typically located on the water supply line before it enters the home and should only be replaced by a qualified plumber.
+The regulator is typically located on the water supply line before it enters the home and should only be replaced by a qualified plumber.

 If you have issues with the pressure in the shower, it may be a problem with the main water valves and the shower valve.
 These control the pressure and flow of hot water and cold water supply lines throughout your property.